-- 59. Any asymptomatic adult or child who tests positive using a Lateral Flow Device (LFD) must self-isolate immediately for 10 days, subject to the latest NHS guidance on LFD testing on days 6 and 7 (see summary below).
-There is no longer a requirement to book a PCR test to confirm the result, unless the individual develops symptoms, or the individual, parent/guardian or carer is planning on applying for the Self-Isolation Support Grant, in which case a confirmatory positive PCR is required.
-People living in the same household, for example any siblings, must also follow the latest NHS guidance on self-isolation and/or daily testing as close contacts. - 60.
+- 61. Any asymptomatic adult or child who tests positive using a Lateral Flow Device (LFD) must self-isolate immediately for 10 days, subject to the latest NHS guidance on LFD testing on days 6 and 7 (see summary below).
+There is no longer a requirement to book a PCR test to confirm the result unless advised by a clinician, or unless the individual, parent/guardian or carer is planning on applying for the Self-Isolation Support Grant, in which case a confirmatory positive PCR is required.
+People living in the same household, for example any siblings, must also follow the latest NHS guidance on self-isolation and/or daily testing as close contacts. - 62.
 Any adult or child who tests positive using PCR tests must isolate for 10 days, subject to the latest NHS guidance on LFD testing on days 6 and 7 (see summary below).
-People living in the same household, for example any siblings, must also follow the latest NHS guidance on selfisolation and daily testing as close contacts.

-61. In summary, anyone testing positive on an LFD or PCR test must self-isolate for 10 days regardless of age or vaccination status.
+People living in the same household, for example any siblings, must also follow the latest NHS guidance on self-isolation and daily testing as close contacts. - 63.
+In summary, anyone testing positive on an LFD or PCR test must self-isolate for 10 days regardless of age or vaccination status.
 However, if the person tests negative on day 6 and day 7 LFD tests (taken at least 24 hours apart, with the first test no earlier than day 6) they may leave isolation if they have no fever after their day 7 test.